LGBTQ rights in Fiji: Political support

-Political parties in Fiji have mixed views on LGBT issues.
-While support for basic LGBT rights (such as discrimination protections) is near-universal, in contrast, there is little political support for legalising same-sex marriage.
+Political parties in Fiji have mixed views on LGBTQ issues.
+While support for basic LGBTQ rights (such as discrimination protections) is near-universal, in contrast, there is little political support for legalising same-sex marriage.

 The centrist FijiFirst party, which ruled Fiji under Frank Bainimarama from the 2006 coup d'état until the 2022 general election, specifically outlined in the country's new Constitution that discrimination on the basis of sexual orientation and sex (including gender, which is not distinguished from sex under Fijian law) is a hate crime.
 However, the party is also against same-sex marriage.

 In 2022, National Federation Party (NFP) became the first political party to ever endorse an openly LGBTQ candidate, after endorsing Divina Loloma, a transgender woman.
 All People's Party (APP) leader Tuiloma Tawaivuna criticised the NFP over her nomination, claiming that transgender people are an "abomination" and "Biblically wrong".
 After a hoax spread online claiming that the NFP supported same-sex marriage, the party was forced to confirm that it did not support same-sex marriage.